objcio/articles/2014-10-10-receipt-validation.md

 To test receipt validation on iOS, go through the following steps:

 - Launch the application on a real device. _Do **not** launch it in the simulator_.
 The simulator lacks the API required to issue receipts.
 - The missing receipt should make the application trigger a receipt refresh request.
-An App Store login window should appear; use the test account credentials to sign-in and retrieve the test receipt.
+An App Store login window should appear; use the test account credentials to sign in and retrieve the test receipt.
-- If the credentials are valid and the bundle information match the one you entered, then a receipt is generated and installed in the application sandbox.
-After the receipt is retrieved, you can perform another validation to ensure that everything is ok.
+- If the credentials are valid and the bundle information matches the one you entered, then a receipt is generated and installed in the application sandbox.
+After the receipt is retrieved, you can perform another validation to ensure that everything is OK.

 Once a receipt has been retrieved, you can now launch the application from Xcode to debug or fine-tune the receipt validation code.

 ## Security

-The receipt validation code must be considered as highly sensitive code.
-If it is bypassed or hacked, you loose the ability to check if the user has the right to use your application or if they have paid for what they have.
+The receipt validation code must be considered highly sensitive code.
+If it is bypassed or hacked, you loose the ability to check if the user has the right to use your application, or if he or she has paid for it.
 This is why it is important to protect the validation code against attackers.

 **Note:** There are many ways of attacking an application, so don't try to be fully hacker-proof.
 The rule is simple: make the hack of your application as costly as possible.

-### Kind of attacks
+### Kind of Attacks

 All attacks begin with an analysis of the target:

 - **Static analysis** is performed on the binaries that compose your application.
 It uses tools like `strings`, `otool`, dis-assembler, etc.
-- **Dynamic analysis** is performed by monitoring the behavior of the application at runtime, for example by attaching a debugger and setting breakpoints on known functions.
+- **Dynamic analysis** is performed by monitoring the behavior of the application at runtime, for example, by attaching a debugger and setting breakpoints on known functions.

 Once the analysis is done, some common attacks can be performed against your application to bypass or hack the receipt validation code:

-- **Receipt replacement:** if you fail to properly validate the receipt, an attacker can use a receipt from another application that appears to be legitimate.
+- **Receipt replacement**: if you fail to properly validate the receipt, an attacker can use a receipt from another application that appears to be legitimate.
-- **Strings replacement:** if you fail to hide/obfuscate the strings involved in the validation (i.e. `en0`, `_MASReceipt`, bundle identifier, or bundle version), you give the attacker the ability to replace *your* strings *by* his strings.
+- **Strings replacement**: if you fail to hide/obfuscate the strings involved in the validation (i.e. `en0`, `_MASReceipt`, bundle identifier, or bundle version), you give the attacker the ability to replace *your* strings *with* his or her strings.
-- **Code bypass:** if your validation code uses well-know functions or patterns, an attacker can easily locate the place where the application validates the receipt and bypass it by modifying some assembly code.
+- **Code bypass**: if your validation code uses well-known functions or patterns, an attacker can easily locate the place where the application validates the receipt and bypass it by modifying some assembly code.
-- **Shared library swap:** if you are using an external shared library for cryptography (like OpenSSL), an attacker can replace *your* copy of OpenSSL by *his* copy and thus bypass anything that relies on the cryptographic functions.
+- **Shared library swap**: if you are using an external shared library for cryptography (like OpenSSL), an attacker can replace *your* copy of OpenSSL with *his or her* copy and thus bypass anything that relies on the cryptographic functions.
-- **Function override/injection:** this kind of attack consists of patching well-known functions (user or system ones) at runtime by prepending a shared library to the application's shared library path.
+- **Function override/injection**: this kind of attack consists of patching well-known functions (user or system ones) at runtime by prepending a shared library to the application's shared library path.
 The [mach_override][github-mach-override] project makes that dead simple.

-### Secure practices
+### Secure Practices

 While implementing receipt validation, there are some secure practices to follow.
 Here are a few things to keep in mind:

-#### Do's
+#### Dos

-- **Validate several times:** validate the receipt at startup and periodically during the application lifetime.
+- **Validate several times**: validate the receipt at startup and periodically during the application lifetime.
 The more validation code you have, the more an attacker has to work.
-- **Obfuscate strings:** never let the strings used in validation in clear form as it can help an attacker to locate or hack the validation code.
+- **Obfuscate strings**: never let the strings used in validation in clear form as it can help an attacker to locate or hack the validation code.
 String obfuscation can use xoring, value shifting, bit masking, or anything else that makes the string human-unreadable.
-- **Obfuscate the result of receipt validation:** don't wrap the validation into a simple boolean test; it is easy to bypass.
+- **Obfuscate the result of receipt validation**: don't wrap the validation into a simple boolean test; it is easy to bypass.
 Instead, you can use blocks, function callback, or any indirection that makes the result not obvious.
-- **Harden the code flow:** use an [opaque predicate][wikipedia-opaque-predicate] (i.e. a condition only known at runtime) to make your validation code flow hard to follow.
+- **Harden the code flow**: use an [opaque predicate][wikipedia-opaque-predicate] (i.e. a condition only known at runtime) to make your validation code flow hard to follow.
 Opaque predicates are typically made of function call results which are not known at compile time.
 You can also use loops, goto statements, static variables, or any control flow structure where you'd usually not need one.
-- **Use static libraries:** if you include third-party code, link it statically whenever it is possible; statically code  is harder to patch and you do not depend on external code that can change.
+- **Use static libraries**: if you include third-party code, link it statically whenever it is possible; static code is harder to patch, and you do not depend on external code that can change.
-- **Tamper-proof the sensitive functions:** make sure that sensitive functions have not been replaced or patched.
+- **Tamper-proof the sensitive functions**: make sure that sensitive functions have not been replaced or patched.
 As a function can have several behaviors based on its input arguments, make calls with invalid arguments; if it does not return an error or the right return code, then it may be have been replaced or patched.

 #### Don'ts

-- **Avoid Objective-C:** Objective-C carries a lot of runtime information that makes it vulnerable to symbol analysis/injection/replacement.
+- **Avoid Objective-C**: Objective-C carries a lot of runtime information that makes it vulnerable to symbol analysis/injection/replacement.
 If you still want to use Objective-C, obfuscate the selectors and the calls.
-- **Don't use shared libraries for secure code:** a shared library can be swapped or patched.
+- **Use shared libraries for secure code**: a shared library can be swapped or patched.
-- **Don't use separate code:** bury the validation code into your business logic to make it hard to locate and patch.
+- **Use separate code**: bury the validation code into your business logic to make it hard to locate and patch.
-- **Don't factor receipt validation:** vary, duplicate, and multiply validation code implementations to avoid pattern detection.
+- **Factor receipt validation**: vary, duplicate, and multiply validation code implementations to avoid pattern detection.
-- **Don't underestimate the determination of attackers:** with enough time and resources, an attacker will ultimately succeed in cracking your application.
-What you can do is to make the process more painful and costly.
+- **Underestimate the determination of attackers**: with enough time and resources, an attacker will ultimately succeed in cracking your application.
+What you can do is make the process more painful and costly.